david96182/ninjemail/README.md

 The `captcha_keys` parameter is a dictionary that contains the **API keys for supported captcha solving services**, based on `config.toml`.
 The default value is an empty dictionary.
 You can provide API keys for specific captcha solving services if required.
 Currently, **"capsolver"** is supported.

-The `sms_key` parameter is a dictionary that contains the **API key for the SMS service**, based on `config.toml`.
+The `sms_keys` parameter is a dictionary that contains the **API key/s for the SMS service/s**, based on `config.toml`.
 The default value is an empty dictionary.
-You can provide an API key for the SMS service if required.
-Currently, **"getsmscode"** is supported.
+You can provide an API key or keys for the SMS services if required.
+Currently, **"getsmscode"** and **"smspool"** are supported.

 The `proxy` parameter specifies the proxy server to be used for the creation of the email accounts.
 It should be a string in the format "http://ip:port" where "ip" is the IP address of the proxy server and "port" is the port number.